gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

 This is critical to making these tests work.
-Because Stripe elements keeps all of our actual credit card related inputs in an iframe, we have to tell selenium (the software that lets us programmatically interact with the browser) about those iframes.
+Because Stripe Elements keeps all of our actual credit card related inputs in an `<iframe>`, we have to tell Selenium (the software that lets us programmatically interact with the browser) about those `<iframes>`.
 Let's look at the usage of this method:

 ```rb
 in_iframe_for(:card_number) do